-The Alternative Educational Academy of losco County's Response to the Finding
+The Alternative Educational Academy of losco County's Response to Findings

-The Alternative Educational Academy of losco County's response to the finding identified in our audit is described above.
+The Alternative Educational Academy of losco County's response to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
 The Alternative Educational Academy of losco County's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.